U.S.-China trade war of words heads for Fox cable TV face-off

 But it was unlikely that ordinary folk in China would be able to see it in real time as Fox Business is not available to most viewers.
 Liu said on Twitter that because of rights issues, CGTN would not be able to show it live, though it would “report on it closely”.

+A Fox News spokesperson said a free live stream of the debate will be available on the Fox Business Network website and the entire segment will also be available after the broadcast.

+It was not immediately clear if Fox News or Fox Business News’s websites are viewable in China.

-The surge in interest and indignant internet chatter about the trade war contrasts with just a few weeks ago, when Chinese social media reactions and news about the dispute were less visible and timely.
+The surge in interest and internet chatter about the trade war contrasts with just a few weeks ago, when Chinese social media reactions and news about the dispute were less visible.

 Analysts say the surge could not have occurred without the influence of Beijing’s censorship authorities.